Exceptional Tannaka groups only arise from cubic threefolds: How to rule out the Tannaka group E7

 \begin{proposition} Suppose that $X\subset A$ has ample normal bundle and $d < g/2$. \begin{enumerate} \item The convolution $\delta_X * \delta_X$ is a perverse sheaf without negligible summands. \item If $S_+(\delta_X)$ is simple, then \begin{enumerate} \item the sum morphism $f\colon \Sym^2 X \to X + X$ is birational, and \item $T_-(\delta_X)$ is a simple perverse sheaf with support $X+X$. \end{enumerate} \end{enumerate} \end{proposition}

 \begin{proof} We can assume $k= \bbC$ and work in the analytic framework.

 (1) By construction $\delta_X*\delta_X$ is a sheaf complex with support $X+X$, which by our dimension assumption is a strict subvariety of $A$.
-Since for any smooth subvariety $X\subset A$ with nontrivial ample normal bundle the Gauss map $\PLambda_X \to \bbP_A$ is finite, we then see from~\cref{cor:no-negligibles} that $\delta_X * \delta_X$ cannot contain any negligible direct summand.
-The claim follows since the convolution of any simple perverse sheaves is a direct sum of semisimple perverse sheaves and a negligible complex.
+Since for any smooth subvariety $X\subset A$ with nontrivial ample normal bundle the Gauss map $\PLambda_X \to \bbP_A$ is finite, we see from~\cref{cor:no-negligibles} that the convolution $\delta_X * \delta_X$ cannot contain any negligible direct summand.
+The claim now follows from the general fact that the convolution of any two simple perverse sheaves is a direct sum of a semisimple perverse sheaf and a negligible complex, due to the decomposition theorem~\cite[th.~6.2.5]{BBDG} and generic vanishing ~\cite[lemma~4.3c]{KraemerSemiabelian}.